-- Formatting the questions on the page in a single column, double columns, single page, double pages, etc. - Placing the numbers in front of the answer boxes, behind the answer boxes, or leaving them out entirely (though for logistical purposes, the Task Force recommends against eliminating the numbers altogether)
+- Formatting the questions on the page in a single column, double columns, single page, double pages, etc. - Placing the numbers in front of the answer boxes, behind the answer boxes, or leaving them out entirely (though for logistical purposes, the Task Force recommends against eliminating the numbers altogether) - Experimenting with different font types, sizes and colors - Experimenting with shading to assist donors in staying "on-line"

-- Experimenting with different font types, sizes and colors - Experimenting with shading to assist donors in staying "on-line" - Formatting the Donor Educational Materials and/or Medication List as needed to use as a brochure, handout, poster, or whatever is appropriate to suit local needs, as long as the order, content and wording are unchanged.
-Local additions should be placed at the end. - Changing the flowcharts, if used, to include facility specific medical criteria as long as any changes or additions are more restrictive; facilities should not modify flowcharts to make them less restrictive.
+- Formatting the Donor Educational Materials and/or Medication List as needed to use as a brochure, handout, poster, or whatever is appropriate to suit your own needs, as long as the order, content and wording are unchanged.
+Local additions should be placed at the end. - Changing the flowcharts, if used, to include facility specific medical criteria as long as any changes or additions are more restrictive; facilities should not modify flowcharts to make them less restrictive. - Gender specific questions for facilities that choose to have the questionnaire administered by a historian a method should be developed whereby the historian marks the question as "not appropriate" when interviewing a donor of the other sex.